 With our goods in tow, we headed back to Chicago–with one small detour.

-My husband reminded me of the u-pick blueberry farm, The Blueberry Patch, we went to last summer.
+There was u-pick blueberry farm, The Blueberry Patch, that I went to in the previous summer.
 At that time it was bustling with people picking berries, eating free fresh corn dipped in butter and buying interesting blueberry items like blueberry blossom honey and of course the berry preserves.